Multi-View Factorization Machines: Multi-view Machine Model

 \subsection{Time Complexity}

-Next, we show how to make MVMs applicable from a computational point of view.
-The straightforward time complexity of Eq.~(\ref{eq:mvm}) is $O(k\prod_{v=1}^m (I_v+1))$.
-However, we observe that there is no model parameter which directly depends on the interactions between variables ({\em e.g.}, a parameter with an index $(i_1,...,i_m)$), due to the factorization of the interactions.
+Next, we show how to compute the decision function of MVMs efficiently.
+The straightforward time complexity of Eq.~(\ref{eq:mvm}) is $O(k\prod_{p=1}^m (I_p+1))$.
+However, we observe that there is no model parameter which directly depends on feature interactions, due to the joint factorization.
 Therefore, the time complexity can be largely reduced.